 In her fourteen years as a resource analyst with Earthjustice’s Mid-Pacific office, the assiduous Ms. Ziegler engaged the community as a passionate advocate for Hawai’i nei and its bio-cultural resources.
 She was instrumental in building strong community-based coalitions to support legal campaigns seeking to protect Hawai’i’s environment.
 Recognizing the power of the media, Ms. Ziegler also co-founded Hawai’i’s leading environmental news resource, Environment Hawai’i.

-Recognizing the importance of mobilizing the community effectively to lobby the legislature to achieve environmental goals, Ms. Ziegler also spearheaded and continues to dynamically lead the Environmental Legislative Network, bringing together individuals and environmental organizations as a united front each legislative session.
-Ms. Ziegler also recognizes the role of public volunteerism in government initiatives to increase Hawai’i’s land conservation capacity as the chair of the City and County of Honolulu’s Clean Water and Natural Lands Commission.
+Recognizing the importance of mobilizing the community effectively to lobby the legislature to achieve environmental goals, Ms. Ziegler also spearheaded and continued to dynamically lead the Environmental Legislative Network, bringing together individuals and environmental organizations as a united front each legislative session.
+Ms. Ziegler also recognized the role of public volunteerism in government initiatives to increase Hawai’i’s land conservation capacity as the chair of the City and County of Honolulu’s Clean Water and Natural Lands Commission.
+As a lifelong steward of our state’s lands, she also served on DLNR’s Legacy Land Conservation Commission from 2015-2017, and the 2019 State Legislature noted that Marjorie’s work “had an unparalleled impact on Hawai’i’s conservation landscape.”
+Seen here.